(All fields required)

 Once the decision is made to proceed with botulinum toxin injections, a time will need to be scheduled to administer the injections in the Spasticity Clinic in the Division of Pediatric Rehabilitation at Cincinnati Children's.
-Please call the Pediatric Rehabilitation office as soon as possible if during your clinic visit it was discussed that you will call in with your final decision.
+Call the Pediatric Rehabilitation office as soon as possible if during your clinic visit it was discussed that you will call in with your final decision.

 It takes some time to complete pre-authorization so the sooner a final decision is passed on to our office, the sooner an injection time can be scheduled.
 A detailed explanation of the procedure is done during the previous clinic visit and pre-authorization done (if needed) in preparation for scheduling the injection session.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900

 New to Cincinnati Children’s or live outside of the Tristate area?
 1-877-881-8479